MarcoDiFrancesco/ProgettoSistemiOperativi/README.md

 Counter is run in [Analyzer](#Analyzer).

-Counter is the only process (except Main) that won't be stopped by anything.
-When it's created, it will create all P processes.

-It is used to gather all the information in a struct:
+Is the process that manage and starts P and Q processes, based on the values N and M, gathers informations from theyir analysis and sends them trought messages to the process [Report](#Report).

 ``` C
 struct CounterStruct {